Spain at risk of political gridlock after conservative win falls short of toppling PM Sánchez

 The closer-than-expected election was likely to produce weeks of political jockeying and uncertainty over the country's future leadership.
 The next prime minister only would be voted on once lawmakers are installed in the new Congress of Deputies.

-But the chances of Sánchez of picking up the support of 176 lawmakers — the absolute majority in the Madrid-based Parliament — needed to form a government are not great either.
-The divided results has made the hardline Catalan separatist party Junts (Together) Sánchez’s potential kingmaker.
+But the chances of Sánchez of picking up the support of 176 lawmakers — the absolute majority in the Madrid-based Lower House of Parliament — needed to form a government are not great either.
+The divided results has made the hardline Catalan separatist party Junts (Together) emerge as Sánchez’s potential kingmaker.
 If Junts asks for a referendum on independence for northeast Catalonia, that would likely be far too costly a price for Sánchez to play.

 “We won’t make Pedro Sánchez PM in exchange for nothing,” Míriam Nogueras of Junts said after the results left her party holding the keys to power.

-With 98% of votes counted, PP is on course for 136 seats.
-Even with the 33 seats that the far-right Vox is poised to get and the one seat set for a minor party that aligns itself with the PP would still leave far from its goal of a major victory.
+With 98% of votes counted, PP is on track for 136 seats.
+Even with the 33 seats that the far-right Vox is poised to get and the one seat going to an allied party, the PP would still be seven seats from the absolute majority.

 The Socialists are set to take 122 seats, two more than they had.
 But Sánchez can likely call on the 31 seats of its junior coalition partner Sumar (Joining Forces) and several smaller forces to at least total more than the sum of the right-wing parties.